Step-by-Step Deadfire Modding Tutorial and Tools

 “ModelVisualDataPath”: “prefabs/items/appearance/weapons/great_sword/great_sword01.asset”

-The most important part of this new item data is the ItemMod line since this is the part where your item could get special effect / enchantment.
-For this first tutorial, I suggest to find item mod from other items.
-Maybe next time, I will share on how to create your own item mod with new status effects.
+The most crucial part of this new item data is the ‘ItemMod’ line, as this is where your item can receive special effects or enchantments.
+For this initial tutorial, I suggest finding item mods from other items.
+Maybe next time, I’ll share how to create your own item mod with new status effects.

-Let’s say I’m interested in on giving Modwyr’s and Scordeo’s Trophy’s enchantments.
-The effects that I’m interested to use are “Eager Lover” and “Openning Barrage”.
-Use the game to find other interesting status effects that you want.
+Let’s say I’m interested in using Modwyr’s and Scordeo’s Trophy’s enchantments.
+The effects I want to use are ‘Eager Lover’ and ‘Opening Barrage.’
+Use the game to discover other interesting status effects you’d like to include.

 Open items.gamedatabundle again and search “eager”.
 You will find this line: